 If you're using crutches to support your weight, you need to tell your airline.

-Most airlines will let you take your crutches on the plane, but they'll need to be stored in the hold during the flight.
+Most airlines will let you take your crutches on the plane, but they may need to be stored in the hold during the flight.

 Read the answers to more questions about travel health.